Strategies for Alternate-Format Questions

 The NCLEX uses alternate-format questions to test higher-level thinking: analysis, prioritization, and clinical judgment.
 Unlike standard multiple-choice questions with a single correct answer, alternate formats require you to select all correct options, sequence steps, identify anatomical locations, or categorize information.

 These formats are especially important because the NCLEX is a computer-adaptive test (CAT).
 Learn more about how CAT works.
-As you answer correctly, the exam presents harder questions—including more alternate-format items.
+As you answer correctly, the exam selects harder items to refine its estimate of your ability—CAT adapts item difficulty, not the mix of question formats, and any format can appear at any difficulty.
 Mastering these formats is essential for demonstrating clinical judgment and passing efficiently.

 Understanding Each Format Type